 If you have any questions or concerns about the webcast and its affiliated events, please contact us at email@example.com

 Did you know that the National Health Equity Research Webcast was formerly known as the Annual Summer Public Health Research Institute and Videoconference on Minority Health?
-Read about the rich history of NHERW and its growth in the last 20 years.
-We have archived versions of the webcast for the last 20 years.
-View them here.
+Read about the rich history of NHERW and its growth in the last 20 years in the “Archives”

 Interested in joining the growing listserv of the webcast?
 Over 15000 subscribers receive news and announcements on programs that are changing the face of public health.
 Be part of the movement!
 Email firstname.lastname@example.org with your email address to be added.